Louise Shropshire: Early life

-The granddaughter of slaves, Louise Shropshire was born Louise Jarrett on February 15, 1913 in Coffee County, Alabama.
+The granddaughter of slaves, Louise Shropshire was born Louise Jarrett on February 15, 1913, in Coffee County, Alabama.
 In 1917, her family relocated to Cincinnati, Ohio in search of a better life than they had experienced as rural Alabama sharecroppers.
 As a young girl, Louise demonstrated a gift for music and composed many hymns as a member of the African American Baptist Church.
 Sometime between 1932 and 1942, she composed a gospel hymn entitled "If My Jesus Wills".
-It wasn’t long until her music and talents were discovered.
+It wasn't long until her music and talents were discovered.

 Singer and hymnwriter

 In 1935, she was discovered by Rev. Thomas A. Dorsey at the National Convention of Gospel Choirs and Choruses (NCGCC), an organization founded by Dorsey, which was held in Cincinnati that year.
-Dorsey, who is still considered the father of gospel music, was impressed by Louise’s talent as a composer and choir director and asked her to direct the mass choir segment of his convention.
+Dorsey, who is still considered the father of gospel music, was impressed by Louise's talent as a composer and choir director and asked her to direct the mass choir segment of his convention.
 He also asked Shropshire to perform at the NCGCC with her family singing group, The Humble Three.
 Rev. Dorsey and Louise Shropshire would build a thirty-year friendship and together, co-wrote and copyrighted the gospel hymn, "Behold the Man of Galilee'".
-Some of Shopshire's other Gospel copyrighted compositions are "I've Got The Big Seal Of Approval"; "I'm Tryin' My Best To Get Home To See Jesus", "Whom Do Men Say That I Am?", "I Know Jesus Pilots Me". '"Are You Worthy to Take Communion", '"Come on, Jesus Will Save You Right Now", and "Mother's Beautiful Hands".
+Some of Shropshire's other Gospel copyrighted compositions are "I've Got The Big Seal Of Approval"; "I'm Tryin' My Best To Get Home To See Jesus", "Whom Do Men Say That I Am?", "I Know Jesus Pilots Me". '"Are You Worthy to Take Communion", '"Come on, Jesus Will Save You Right Now", and "Mother's Beautiful Hands".